GHL workflow checklist

 What you learn before a call

-The buyer learns whether the failure is source path, trigger, filter, contact state, timing, re-entry, DND status, notification, or workflow conflict.
+The buyer learns whether the failure is source path, trigger, filter, contact state, timing, re-entry, DND status, notification, or workflow conflict, plus what evidence is needed before asking for GHL workflow help.

 Audit trigger